 Working abroad sounds like an adventure to many people.
 However job search requires more than just the obvious CV & resume writing and translation, it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you decided to find an overseas employment.
+You will experience problems that probably did not even come to your mind when you decided to find overseas employment.

 Do not take too lightly the influence they can have on the effect of your adventure!
-For instance, you will experience the unusual immigration rules and practices, strange job application procedures, new candidate selection criteria and different management culture.
+For instance, you will experience the unusual immigration rules and practices, strange job application procedures, new candidate selection criteria and different management cultures.

-Most visits to the foreign countries are trouble-free but you should be aware of the global risk of international terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.
-You should exercise a high degree of caution due to deteriorating security situation.
+Most visits to the foreign countries are trouble-free but you should be aware of the global risk of international terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
+You should exercise a high degree of caution due to the deteriorating security situation.

-Criminal activity, as well as demonstrations and occasional protests remain a concern throughout a number of countries.
-In recent years, many authorities have carried out a number of investigations and operations against drug related crimes and terrorist networks.
+Criminal activity, as well as demonstrations and occasional protests, remain a concern throughout a number of countries.
+In recent years, many authorities have carried out a number of investigations and operations against drug-related crimes and terrorist networks.

 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 The most valuable skill in the international job search is researching

 If you do not know, what you want to do or where you want to work, research can help you clarify and narrow your goals.

 If you know, what you would like to do and where you would like to do it, research it to see how to proceed if your idea is feasible.